Nottingham University Business School has a long history of teaching and research leadership in responsible business and

 For further details please read the Nottingham University Business School PRME report 2023.

-Our MBA ranks in the global top 40 for responsible management education - recognising our dedication to - and focus on - sustainable development.
+Our MBA ranks 29th in the world for responsible management education, recognising our dedication to - and focus on - sustainable development.

 Corporate Knights Better World Ranking 2022